 🙋

-We covered the Balmer series in class, but are there others like the Lyman series or Paschen series?
+We covered the Balmer series in class.
+Are there others, like the Lyman or Paschen series?

-Yes.
-The final quantum number determines the spectral series.
-Transitions to $n=1$ form the Lyman series in ultraviolet, transitions to $n=2$ form the Balmer series in visible light, and transitions to $n=3$ form the Paschen series in near infrared.
-Dark Fraunhofer lines in the solar spectrum appear because hydrogen in the solar atmosphere absorbs specific wavelengths.
+Yes — the final quantum number $n$ determines the series.
+Transitions to $n=1$ form the Lyman series (ultraviolet), to $n=2$ the Balmer series (visible), and to $n=3$ the Paschen series (near infrared).
+The dark Fraunhofer lines in the Sun's spectrum are evidence that hydrogen in the solar atmosphere absorbs specific wavelengths.

 🙋